-Each poster will be displayed for the duration of the Melbourne Royal® Show and the lettering and other information should be of sufficient size and clarity for the public to read from a distance of up to 2 metres.
+Each poster will be displayed for the duration of the Melbourne Royal Show and the lettering and other information should be of sufficient size and clarity for the public to read from a distance of up to 2 metres.
 Photographs, graphs and charts should be included wherever possible.
+Please use paper mounts or corflute backing only for the presentation of your posters, as photo frames are too heavy to be hung on display.